 Inspire investment from global-oriented stakeholders.

-Global Health Case Competition
+2014 UMN Global Health Case Competition Results

-New Global Spotlight to focus on South Asia and Global Food Security
+Global Spotlight to focus on South Asia and Global Food Security

 The Global Programs and Strategy Alliance is pleased to announce the themes for its next Global Spotlight, a biennial focus on a region of the world and a pressing global issue.
 In 2012-14, the focus will be on the region of South Asia and the issue of Global Food Security.
 Global Spotlight will sponsor events and activities related to South Asia and Global Food Security, and in the second year of the biennium offer a grants program to support faculty and graduate student research related to the themes.